bitdust-io/docs/install.md

         python bitdust.py install

-Last step to make BitDust software ready to be used is to make a short alias in your OS, then you can just type `bitdust` in command line to get fast access to the program:
+Last step to make BitDust software ready to be used is to make a short alias in your OS, then you can just type `bitdust <some command>` in command line to get fast access to the program:

-        sudo ln -s -f /home/<user>/.bitdust/bitdust /usr/local/bin/bitdust
+        sudo ln -s -f /home/<user>/.bitdust/bitdust /usr/local/bin/bitdust  # location depend on your system